 In a pilot study, the Institute examines the use of journalistic automation tools in Germany and analyses the role of “communicative robots” (ComRobs) in the fulfilment of journalistic activities and functions, from an interdisciplinary perspective of journalism research and law.

 How do communications change in a crisis like the COVID-19 pandemic?
 What role do actors from science, politics and the media take over?
 How do they deal with uncertainty from this situation?
-By reviewing relevant studies and conducting expert interviews, we provide answers to these questions.
+A project that reviewed existing studies and interviewed experts provided answers to this question.

 In this computational social science project, we will use browser data donations to determine how relevant individual search engines and social media platforms are in journalists’ everyday work.